-iPad may be purchased separately, which may discount kit cost.
+PROGRAM PER HOUR CLOCK RATE (Re-Entry Students Only) Skin Care (600 hour) \$20.00 iPad may be purchased separately, which may discount kit cost.
 All iPads must be iPad Pro, iPad (5th generation or later), iPad Air 2, and iPad mini 4.

 Please contact the school's Financial Services Leader for payment options.
-The school accepts cash and credit card payments (additional fees may be applied), cashier checks/money order payments.
+Down payments can be made with cashier checks or credit cards, with fees.
+Remaining balance can be made through 2 different types of payment plans, please see Financial Services for more information.
 Financial aid recipients understand that monies received on their behalf are applied first to tuition costs.